danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

     - src
 ```

-Add the properties we configured when [registering the API with Auth0](#registering-the-api-with-auth0) as environment variables:
+Add the properties we got after [registering the API with Auth0](#registering-the-api-with-auth0) as environment variables.
+For example:

 ```yaml
 service: lambda-authorizers